SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

          return row >= 0 && row < rows && column >= 0 && column < columns
       }

-An assertion is triggered if you try and access a subscript that is outside of the matrix bounds:
+An assertion is triggered if you try to access a subscript that is outside of the matrix bounds:

 .. testcode:: matrixSubscriptAssert